What Do Electrical Engineers Do?

 Why do we need electrical engineers?

-If you are interested in an electrical engineering career, it will take hard work and will be worth it.
+If you are interested in an electrical engineering career or getting a dual degree in engineering, it will take hard work and will be worth it.
 An aspiring electrical engineer will lead the way in electrical projects and electrical circuits that can benefit renewable energy and so much more!
 It is important to find a degree program that will let electrical engineering students explore different aspects of engineering in order to be the best they can be.

 Electrical engineers play a key role in everyday life.
 From flipping a switch on in your house to using medical equipment such as medical imaging scanners, electrical engineers are the ones that make these innovations and electrical components work and grow.
 Without them being on the forefront, answering tough electrical questions, our world would be a different place.